Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: NFW fits to non-parametric mass and density profiles

+We have fit NFW profiles to both our non-parametric mass profiles $M(r)$ and our non-parametric density profiles $\rho(r)$.
+We loosely follow \citet{Umetsu2014} in using a Bayesian fitting procedure with flat priors for $13 < \log_{10} M_{200c}/M_\odot < 17$ and $-1 < \log_{10} c_{200c} < 1$.
+We use the julia package `Turing.jl' \citep{Ge2018} with the `Emcee()' sampler \citep{Foreman-Mackey2013}.
 For $\rho(r)$, but not $M(r)$, it can happen that the covariance matrix has a zero eigenvalue.
 For example, a direct calculation shows that, in a simple setup with just two radial bins $R_1$ and $R_2$ and linear interpolation, it can happen that the inferred density in the first bin, $\rho(r=R_1)$, is completely independent of the shear measurement at $R_1$, due to a cancellation of different terms in Eq.~\eqref{eq:densityreconstruction}.
 The reconstructed $\rho$ values in the two radial bins are then 100\% correlated; both are completely determined by the shear at $R_2$.
 This leads to a zero eigenvalue in the covariance matrix.
 To avoid numerical issues with the inverse covariance matrix, we detect such behavior and remove the corresponding eigenvector from the fit, leaving only the orthogonal subspace of densities to be fit.
 We apply this removal procedure when the smallest eigenvalue of the correlation matrix is at least $100$ times smaller than the second-smallest eigenvalue.

+The best-fit parameters are shown in Fig.~\ref{fig:c-M-NFW-fits} and Table~\ref{tab:nfwfits}.
+We did not apply our two-halo subtraction procedure to allow a more direct comparison to \citet{Umetsu2014}.
+When fitting to $M(r)$, we find best-fit parameters consistent with those of \citet{Umetsu2014}.

+However, fitting our non-parametric \emph{density} profiles does not recover the same fit parameters.
+In particular, concentrations are systematically smaller when fitting $\rho(r)$.
+In addition, the statistical uncertainties on the NFW parameters are larger, with concentrations being particularly poorly constrained.
+This is because in going from $M(r)$ to $\rho(r)$ one loses information, unless $\rho(r)$ is measured all the way down to $r=0$: Weak-lensing observations do not extend all the way to the centers of clusters, so there is a minimum radius $r_{\mathrm{min}}$ down to which we infer $\rho(r)$.
+As a result, we cannot reconstruct $M(r)$ from $\rho(r)$.
+We can only reconstruct $M(r) - M(r_{\mathrm{min}})$, because the density $\rho(r)$ at $r > r_{\mathrm{min}}$ does not know anything about the mass distribution within $r_{\mathrm{min}}$.
+In contrast, the mass profile $M(r)$ at $r > r_{\mathrm{min}}$ does.
+It knows the total amount of mass within $r_{\mathrm{min}}$.

+There is some amount of degeneracy between concentration and mass even when fitting to $M(r)$.
+This may be why the \citet{Dutton2014} mass-concentration relation shown in Fig.~\ref{fig:c-M-NFW-fits} seems not to be followed very closely even by our fits to $M(r)$.
+Breaking this degeneracy may require extending the radial range covered by observations, for example using strong lensing \citep[e.g.,][]{Merten2015,Umetsu2016,Umetsu2025}.